Moles: Meaning, Causes, Treatment and More (Updated)

 Moles basically are the cluster of cells with high amounts of melanin pigment.

-It is pigment that exists in your skin naturally hence giving the appropriate skin tone.
+It is a pigment that exists in your skin naturally hence giving the appropriate skin tone.

 Mostly the moles are harmless but in some cases they can get cancerous.